 6 Ways a Managed Services Approach Optimizes the Value of the Cloud in Healthcare

-Healthcare IT departments are facing a growing challenge: how to protect business continuity across platforms amid increased ransomware attacks now that healthcare is the most targeted industry for cyberattack.
+Healthcare IT departments face a growing challenge: how to protect business continuity across platforms amid increased ransomware attacks now that healthcare is the most targeted industry for cyberattacks.

-Organizations must create layers of protection—including cloud-based protection—not only to protect their data, but to prepare for the explosion of new structured and unstructured data from health wearables to biometric sensors to mobile health apps.
-Providers will need advanced capabilities for collecting disparate data, tying the data to patients’ electronic medical records and analyzing the data to improve outcomes.
+Healthcare organizations must create layers of protection—including cloud-based protection—not only to protect their data, but to prepare for the explosion of new structured and unstructured data from health wearables to biometric sensors to mobile health apps.
+Providers will need advanced capabilities for collecting disparate data, tying the data to patients’ electronic medical records, and analyzing the data to improve outcomes.

 Adding to the challenge is that the right staffing approach is also critical to gaining optimal value from the investment in the public cloud.

 62% of healthcare leaders will focus digital investments on cloud computing.

 64% of healthcare executives say lack of IT skills are the reason digital initiatives fail.